ZwAnto/cv/index.md

 __Servier__ `2019 - now`
 Part of the Data-Science team in the CENTEX MVD, I am in charge of different type of projects going from scientific publications analysis to drug repurposing/target discovery.

-* The projects of scientific publication analysis are about how to identify relevant document about some specific inputs (for exemple, extract all publications about a specific biomarker and prognosis in a certain disease/condition).
+* The projects about scientific publications analysis are about the identification of relevant documents about some specific inputs (for exemple, extract all publications about a specific biomarker and prognosis in a certain disease/condition).
 To achieve this we set up a pipeline using Spacy and regex base rules that allow us to make shorlists of publications about a given subject.
 All the publications were collected from NCBI PubMed/NCBI PMC.
-* The drug repuposing project is about setting up a novel platform to do drug repurposing and target discovery.
-This project could split up in different part
+* The drug repuposing project is about setting up a novel drug repurposing and target discovery platform.
+This project split up in different parts:
-    - The identification and the gathering of relevant open source databases on wich we build our pipelines ( in addition of internal databases).
+    - The identification and the gathering of relevant open source databases on wich we build our pipelines (in addition of internal databases).
     - The implementation of all the analytic part that mainly rely on tools and well knwon algorithms from graph theory.
-    - The creation of an application in order to expose data and analysis results.
+    - The creation of an application in order to expose data and analytic results.

-I also had the opportunity to work briefly on image recognition using deep learning algorithms in different projects.
+I also had the opportunity to work briefly on image recognition projects that use deep learning algorithms.

 Technologies : Python, R, R Shiny, MongoDB, Neo4j, Node.js/Vue.js, Cytoscape, Tensorflow, Spacy